ShaimaaOmer/Car_Rental_system/README.md

 ##  Key Features
 - Browse available cars with filters
-- Secure online booking system
 - Owner dashboard for car management
+- connecting woners and renters with Message feature
 - Bilingual interface (Arabic/English)

 ##  Technologies Used